 Now we’ve entered a new mode where we’ll need to wire up each card on our dashboard to our new filter.
-If there’s a card on your dashboard that you don’t want to use with the filter, or that it doesn’t make sense to use with the filter, that’s okay — it’ll just fade out when you use the filter.
+If there’s a card on your dashboard that you don’t want to use with the filter, or that it doesn’t make sense to use with the filter, that’s okay — the filter will only be applied to the cards you’ve selected.

 So here’s what we’re doing — when we pick a month and year with our new filter, the filter needs to know which field in the card to filter on.
 For example, if we have a